 I have also studied music outside of school, I started taking private singing lessons when I was 11 and having acheived grades 2 to 8, I passed my Diploma from the London College of Music in November 2014.

-During my normal week I have a singing lesson every day, I practice every day and perform at least twice a week.
+During my normal week I have a singing lesson every day, I practice every day and perform regularly.
 My knowledge is current, I’m taught by professionals and I put in to practice what I learn.

 I feel that this makes me the ideal singing teacher for you or your child.

-I joined Fareham Nomads in 2006, when I was 9 years old, and started swimming competitively soon after.
+I joined Fareham Nomads Swimming Club in 2006, when I was 9 years old, and started swimming competitively soon after.

-Since starting University in September 2015 I have been part of the Southampton Solent University High Performance Academy
+When I starteded University in September 2015 I was accepted as part of the Southampton Solent University High Performance Academy.

-I am still a competitive swimmer and train daily with Fareham Nomads.
+I am still a competitive swimmer and train regularly.
 Being a competitive swimmer has taught me a lot and equipped me with life skills that I can use out of the water.
 Being proactive,taking pride in hard work, personal integrity and planning spring to mind but SwimSwam.com has a list of 20 habits an elite swimmer needs.